PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 Alice doesn't trust Bob enough to pay him and know that he'll pay onwards to Carol, and Bob doesn't trust Alice enough to pay Carol and know that he'll be able to collect payment from Alice.

 Alice needs a contract that says "*I promise to pay Bob if he proves he's paying Alice*".
-Simultaneously, Bob needs a contract that says "*I promise to pay Carol if Alice proves she'll pay me*".
+Simultaneously, Bob needs a contract that says "*I promise to pay Carol if Alice proves she's paying me*".

 We can construct those contracts using a very similar trick to the revocation secrets used in the revocable transactions above.
 Here's how it works:

-1. Alice constructs a payment to Bob encumbered with a secret contract hash *h(con)* and broadcasts it to the network
+1. Carol generates a contract secret *con* and sends the hash of that secret *h(con)* to Alice through a secure channel.
-2. Bob constructs a payment to Carol *encumbered with the same secret contract hash h(con)* and broadcasts it to the network
+2. Alice constructs a payment to Bob encumbered with *h(con)* and broadcasts it to the network
-3. Alice reveals the pre-image of the contract hash *con* to Carol through a secure channel
+3. Bob constructs a payment to Carol *encumbered with the same secret contract hash h(con)* and broadcasts it to the network
 4. Carol redeems Bob's payment by revealing *con*
 5. Bob can redeem Alice's payment by revealing *con*